Search

 What is Klaviyo SMS?

-Klaviyo SMS lets brands send text messages as part of Klaviyo’s larger email and SMS platform.
+Klaviyo SMS lets brands send text messages inside Klaviyo’s email marketing platform.
 It is one channel inside a much bigger system.

 Ecommerce brands use it for one-time SMS campaigns and for automated flows.
 These can include cart reminders, product drops, and post-purchase messages.